 But on the other hand, Greg knows RoR trips are much more.

 “Our guides are keenly aware that for this program, fly fishing is both a practice that the guests can embrace and integrate into their lives, and also a metaphor that they can embrace and integrate into their lives,” he explained.

 Typically guides approach each day of a RoR trip differently.

-“This is especially true on the second day of fishing, when some of the off-river components of the program are starting to affect the guests’ perspective and emotions and priorities,” Greg said.“Our guides have to be sensitive to what is going on and ready to change the focus of the day,” he explained.
+“This is especially true on the second day of fishing, when some of the off-river components of the program are starting to affect the guests’ perspective and emotions and priorities,” Greg said.

 That can mean different things to different groups on different days.